 Students are advised that Massachusetts law expressly prohibits any form of hazing in connection with the initiation of students into student groups and organizations.
 The relevant statutes are provided below.
 The law applies to both officially recognized and unrecognized student groups and to practices conducted on and off campus.

 Using the definition of hazing set forth in the Massachusetts law, the Committee on Rights and Responsibilities will consider all reports of hazing in the normal course of its oversight, taking disciplinary action in appropriate cases, and will report confirmed incidents to appropriate law enforcement officials.
 A student who has been charged with hazing will face disciplinary proceedings once any criminal charges have been resolved.
-The procedure for investigating charges of hazing ordinarily begins when the School receives a police report or when a written, signed complaint is filed with the Associate Dean for Enrollment and Student Services.
+The procedure for investigating charges of hazing ordinarily begins when the School receives a police report or when a written, signed complaint is filed with the Director of Student Affairs Operations.

 Massachusetts General Laws, Chapter 269, 17-19